toralf/torutils/README.md

 Then these rules are applied (in this order) for connection attempts from an ip to the local ORPort:

 1. trust ip of Tor authorities and snowflake
-2. allow up to 8 connections from the same ip if the ip is known to hosts >1 relays
+2. allow (up to) 8 connections from the same ip if the ip is known to hosts >1 relay
 3. block ip for 1 day if the rate of connection attempts is > 6/min in the last 2 minutes¹
 4. drop if there are already 2 established connections from the same ip²
 5. rate limit new connection attempts to 1 within 2 minutes